Locations:

 3. Taking lavender essential oil by mouth can be dangerous

-Dr. Lin also notes that essential oils can burn and irritate your mucosa, the lining of your soft palate, throat and tongue.
-But with the help of an herbalist, it’s safe to explore the many positive impacts lavender can have on your life and health.
+She also notes that essential oils can burn and irritate your mucosa, the lining of your soft palate, throat and tongue.
+Seek out the help of an herbalist to safely explore the many positive impacts lavender can have on your life and health.

 Learn more about our editorial process.